WillyTheOofio/Mower-ROS-Control-Stack/README.md

 ## Why this project?
 I am a **Mechanical Engineering student at NTU**.
 Before this, my world was mostly about CAD, thermodynamics, and physical structures.
 I had zero experience with ROS, Python-based remote control, or sensor fusion.
 But I noticed a problem: the mower drifts, and the trajectory was kinda ass.
 I realized that no amount of mechanical tweaking could fix it, I had to dive into the software side.
 This repo is a record of me **learning robotics from scratch** to solve real-world hardware headaches.

-##  Current Focus: Fixing the "Crooked Path"
+##  Current Focus: Fixing the drift
 Right now, I’m tackling the most frustrating part: **Heading Stabilization.**

 * **The Issue:** When the mower’s massive blades start spinning, they create huge **Electromagnetic Interference (EMI)**.
 This makes the magnetometer go crazy, causing the mower to drift off-course.